comrumino/cpp-coursework/notes.md

 * Exceptions can only be one at a type so use primitive types in your exception classes
 * default template arguments, default a type for a template
 * function templates, can deduce template parameter types
-* explicit instantiation, `extern` declares the arguments for all parameters and nonextern instationation---extern is promise of instantiation elsewhere to avoid overheard
+* explicit instantiation, `extern` declares the arguments for all parameters and nonextern instantiation---extern is promise of instantiation elsewhere to avoid overheard
 * function parameter pack, one or more arguments
 * instantiate, the replacement of template arguments with corresponding args based on a call.
-* member template, member function that is a template (applies ordinary non template classes aswell)
+* member template, member function that is a template (applies ordinary non template classes as well)
-* template nontype parameters, intergral parameters are consts, refs/ptrs have lifetimes
+* template nontype parameters, integral parameters are consts, refs/ptrs have lifetimes
-* template specialization, all parameters of template function are specified. class template and member templates allow partial specialization via partial evalation of the base template
+* template specialization, all parameters of template function are specified. class template and member templates allow partial specialization via partial evaluation of the base template
-* template type parameter, named used to abstract a type (that is the parameters to the template dipshit)
+* template type parameter, named used to abstract a type (that is the parameters to the template)
 * trailing return types, `auto fcn(It beg, It end) -> typename remove_reference<decltype(*beg)>::type` if the function template return type is a related type of a template type parameter, instantiation of all possibilities is burdensome
 * type transformation template, metaprogramming, transform a given template type parameter to a related type
 * variadic template, varying number of template arguments---use template parameter pack